Instructions for Form 2441 (2024)

 A qualifying person is any of the following.

 1. A qualifying child under age 13 whom you can claim as a dependent.
-If the child turned 13 during the year, the child is a qualifying person for the part of the year he or she was under age 13.
+If the child turned 13 during the year, the child is a qualifying person for the part of the year they were under age 13.

 2. Your disabled spouse who wasn't physically or mentally able to care for themselves and lived with you for more than half the year.